Rugby League has today unveiled a stunning tribute to the history of

 men and women who serviced and played the great game of Rugby League.”

-Takingpart in today’s ceremony was 96-year-old Bill Harris, one of the game’soldest surviving first grade players who joined Canterbury in 1943 as awinger.
+part in today’s ceremony was 96-year-old Bill Harris, one of the game’s

 Harris, a former NSW Police Detective and international